How To Manage Overtime In Manufacturing

 Automated scheduling would be much better, but strangely, only about 50% of manufacturers use scheduling software.

 If you take a step back and consider everything we’ve said, whether it’s in regards to having easy access to accurate labor data, or being able to monitor overtime and know when a staffing agency might be a solution, this automated scheduling piece should be obvious.
-It’s the pivot point everything revolves around.
+Using manufacturing scheduling software is the pivot point everything revolves around.

 When I Work Auto Scheduling gives you enough controls where you can trust that the automation that comes from it conforms to your manufacturing requirements.